ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ### CNAME based {#cname-examples}

+#### DocuSign

+{{DOCUSIGN-CNAME}} asks the user to add a CNAME record with the "Host Name" set to be a 32-digit random value pointing to `verifydomain.docusign.net.`.

+#### Google Workspace

+{{GOOGLE-WORKSPACE-CNAME}} lets you specify a CNAME record for verifying domain ownership.
+The user gets a unique 12-character string that is added as "Host", with TTL 3600 (or default) and Destination an 86-character string beginning with "gv-" and ending with ".domainverify.googlehosted.com.".

+#### Delegated Domain Control Validation {#delegated-examples}

-#### Cloudflare
+##### Cloudflare

 In order to be issued a TLS cert from a Certificate Authority like Let’s Encrypt, the requester needs to prove that they control the domain.
 Typically, this is done via the {{DNS-01}} challenge.
 Let’s Encrypt only issues certs with a 90 day validity period for security reasons {{LETSENCRYPT-90-DAYS-RENEWAL}}.
 This means that after 90 days, the DNS-01 challenge has to be re-done and the random token has to be replaced with a new one.
 Doing this manually is error-prone.
 Content Delivery Networks like Cloudflare offer to automate this process using a CNAME record in the user's DNS that points to the verifying record in Cloudflare's zone {{CLOUDFLARE-DELEGATED}}.

-#### Google Workspace

-{{GOOGLE-WORKSPACE-CNAME}} lets you specify a CNAME record for verifying domain ownership.
-The user gets a unique 12-character string that is added as "Host", with TTL 3600 (or default) and Destination an 86-character string beginning with "gv-" and ending with ".domainverify.googlehosted.com.".

-#### AWS Certificate Manager (ACM)
+##### AWS Certificate Manager (ACM)

 AWS Certificate Manager {{ACM-CNAME}} allows delegated domain control validation {{delegated}}.
 The record name for the CNAME looks like: